-Staff are expected to utilize Education Technology in order to promote educational excellence in our schools by providing students with the opportunity to develop the resource sharing, innovation, and communication skills and tools that are essential to both life and work.
+Staff are expected to utilize Academy Technology and Information Resources in order to promote educational excellence in our schools by providing students with the opportunity to develop the resource sharing, innovation, and communication skills and tools that are essential to both life and work.
 The Board encourages the faculty to develop the appropriate skills necessary to effectively access, analyze, evaluate, and utilize these resources in enriching educational activities.
-The instructional use of the Internet and online educational services will be guided by the Board's policy on Instructional Materials.
+The instructional use of the Internet and online educational services will be guided by Board Policy 2521 - Selection of Instructional Materials and Equipment.

 The Internet is a global information and communication network that brings incredible education and information resources to our students.
 The Internet connects computers and users in the Academy with computers and users worldwide.
 Through the Internet, students and staff can access relevant information that will enhance their learning and the education process.
-Further, the Education Technology provides students and staff with the opportunity to communicate with other people from throughout the world.
+Further, Academy Technology Resources provide students and staff with the opportunity to communicate with other people from throughout the world.
 Access to such an incredible quantity of information and resources brings with it, however, certain unique challenges and responsibilities.

-First, and foremost, the Board may not be able to technologically limit access to services over its Education Technology to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
+The Board may not be able to technologically limit access over its Technology Resources, to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
 Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted procedures and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the Internet, because it serves as a gateway to any publicly available file server in the world, opens classrooms and students to electronic information resources that may not have been screened by educators for use by students of various ages.

-Pursuant to Federal law, the Board has implemented technology protection measures, which protect against (e.g., filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act.
+Pursuant to Federal law, the Board has implemented technology protection measures, that protect against (e.g., filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act.
 At the discretion of the Board or School Leader, the technology protection measures may also be configured to protect against access to other material considered inappropriate for students to access.
-The Board utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful to minors.
+The Board also utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful to minors.
 However, the Board is cognizant of the fact that such software and/or hardware is not perfect and relies on Staff members to self-police (and immediately cease viewing) online activity that would otherwise be in conflict with these policies and to immediately report such to the School Leader.

-The technology protection measures may not be disabled at any time that students may be using the Education Technology, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
-Any staff member who attempts to disable the technology protection measures will be subject to disciplinary action, up to and including termination.
+The technology protection measures may not be disabled at any time that students may be using the Academy Technology Resources, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
+Any staff member who attempts to disable the technology protection measures without express written consent of an appropriate administrator will be subject to disciplinary action, up to and including termination.